MayanLeavitt/Enhancing-X-ray-Image-Text-Matching/README.md

 <h2 id="proposed-improvements"> :thought_balloon: Proposed Improvements </h2>

 1. Check different loss functions: Bi-directional ranking loss, NT-Xnet [[2]](#ref2) and their weighted sum.
-2. Train two models simultaneously – one for each viewpoint, and use learned weights to average the similarity scores.
+2. Train two regular SGRAF models simultaneously – one for each viewpoint, and use learned weights to average the similarity scores.
-3. Concatenate the image features to obtain one input.
+3. Concatenate the two image types features to obtain one input.
 4. Use positional encoding to differentiate between the two viewpoints.

 <br />